-Operation Haircut heading to the Captiol lawn
+Operation Haircut heading to the Capitol lawn

 Operation Haircut is heading to the Capitol lawn.

-The Michigan Conservation Coalition is organization the event, inspired by Owosso’s Karl Manke, and bringing free haircuts to the Michigan Capitol lawn on May 20.
+The Michigan Conservative Coalition is organization the event, inspired by Owosso’s Karl Manke, and bringing free haircuts to the Michigan Capitol lawn on May 20.

 Organizers say the movement “takes on one of the most needed personal services shut down by Governor Whitmer’s irrational and non-science-based orders”.